shiwanibanjare6/ai-emergency-response-system/README.md

 ## ⭐ If you found this project useful, consider giving it a star.

-and if you don't then what can i do?
+and if you don't then what can i do?... i really did hardwoork in this btw